Yandex Cloud

 For the Yandex Cloud CLI commands to be executed successfully, use the --folder-id or --cloud-id parameters to specify the folder or cloud ID, respectively.

-The runtime environment comes with pre-installed AWS CLI version 2 to support Yandex Cloud services compatible with the AWS API.
+The runtime comes with pre-installed AWS CLI version 2 to support Yandex Cloud services compatible with the AWS API.
 To use it:

 1. Create a static access key for the service account.